Parsa-Div-R/Parsa-Div-R/README.md

 # 💫 About Me:
 Hey there!
-I'm [Parsa Bibinia], a 21-year-old developer deeply immersed in the world of coding and trading.
+I'm Parsa Bibinia, a 21-year-old developer deeply immersed in the world of coding and trading.
 With 6 years of experience as a crypto and forex trader, I bring a unique blend of skills to the table.
 Here's a bit about me:

 Languages & Tech:
 MQL4/MQL5, PHP, Laravel, pure JavaScript, SQL, Python, C++m sql